 Water Charity funds will be used to procure materials with which to improve and protect the spring.

-As part of the project the ecology club students will visit each household that relies on the spring to help educate them about the need for maintaining clean water and a clean environment, and teach methods to achieve same.
-Additionally they will use this project as an example to help promote future education in the community.
+As part of the project, the ecology club students will visit each household that relies on the spring to help educate them about the need for maintaining clean water and a clean environment, and teaching methods to achieve the same.
+Additionally, they will use this project as an example to help promote future education in the community.

 110 people will benefit from this project, including those living in households using the well, students, and NGO management.